ramihii/immersiveclient/README.md

 can be found on path before attempting to build for android.

+####Example of toolchain placement:
-For example, if you want to place your toolchain in: $HOME/immersivetoolchain/arm-api15 you should run:
+If you want to place your toolchain in: $HOME/immersivetoolchain/arm-api15 you should run:

 ```Bash